bettymariam/bookshelf/README.md

 # bookshelf
 A RESTful, database-driven, HTTP server with user registration, authentication and authorization built using node, Express and Materialize.
 This project was built during my time at Galvanize in their 6 month Web Development Immersive as part of an assignment.
-I added the back end with routes, migratons, seeds and used knex for queries.
+I added the back end with routes, migrations, seeds and used knex for queries.
 Also added user registration, authentication and authorization.

 Technologies used:
 * Materialize